 - Facebook as an SEO tool at Pubcon by Aaron Kronis:

 There’s a lot of other great resources that I recommend you look for.
-Just Google things like and you should get a lot of cool info on each social media profile you’re interested in.
+Just Google things like [youtube (or other social profile) profile seo tips] and you should get a lot of cool info on each social media profile you’re interested in.

 SEO for social media assets